Syed-A-Shah/Classroom-Connect/README.md

 > bundle exec rspec # Run the tests to ensure it works
 > bin/rails server # Start the server at localhost:3000
+ImageMagick might need to be downloaded in order to be able to view the homework posts:
+> brew install imagemagick
 ```
 ---
 ## Technology